 91 via backpropagation (see Figure 1a).
 During the inference phase, samples from the target distribution are obtained by sampling

-92 from the simple distribution and applying the transformation learned during the training phase (see Figure 1b).
+92 from the simple distributions and applying the transformation learned during the training phase (see Figure 1b).
 Using this

 93 approach, recent applications of deep probabilistic models have achieved unprecedented results on extremely high-dimensional

-94 and intractable problems (e.g., complex data distributions such as natural images, music, or text).
+94 and intractable problems (e.g., complex data distributions such as images, music, or text).

 95 In the context of mathematical modeling and Bayesian inference, the target distribution is the posterior distribution of model